 3 See Securities Exchange Act Release No. 64285 "Approval Order").
-SR-NASDAQ-2011-025 was corporation.

-(April 8, 2011) (SR-NASDAQ-2011-025) filed by NASDAQ Stock Market LLC on behalf of NASDAQ OMX to amend the By-Laws of its parent desired for the Board as a whole and for its individual members, overseeing the annual director evaluation, and reviewing the overall effectiveness of the Board.
+SR-NASDAQ-2011-025 was NASDAQ OMX to amend the By-Laws of its parent characteristics, skills and experience desired for the Board as a whole and for its individual members, overseeing the annual director evaluation, and reviewing the overall effectiveness of the Board.
 Accordingly, NASDAQ OMX renamed and changed all references to the "Nominating Committee" in the By-Laws, to the "Nominating & Governance Committee" so that the title of the committee accurately reflects all of its current functions, including those that are deemed governance functions.
 The proposal to rename the Nominating Committee did not change the function of the committee, but was intended to clarify the current functions and its governance role with respect to the Board selection process.
-Additionally, NASDAQ OMX